chrisport/slotprovider/README.md

 - hasSlot: indicate whether or not the requester has acquired a slot.
 If false, there was no free slot left.
 - release: function to release the acquired slot
   - a release function can be called safely, even if no slot has been acquired
-  - a release function can be called multiple times, consequent calls will be ignored silently
-  - a release function must not be called multiple times concurrently, this might create new slots.
+  - a release function must not be called multiple times, this might create new slots.

 # Contribution